tayganr/rag/README.md

    ```

 4. **Prepare the `documents` Folder:**
+   - The `documents` folder contains sample text files from the UK Parliament Hansard, specifically debates from [Commons Hansard for 24 May 2024 (Volume 750)](https://hansard.parliament.uk/commons/2024-05-24).
+These files are available in the public domain and are used to demonstrate the capabilities of this project.
-   - Place your text files in the `documents` folder.
-These should be in plain text format.
+   - To use your own data, replace the text files in the `documents` folder with your own text documents.

 5. **Create the `.env` File:**
    - Create a `.env` file in the root directory of the project and populate it with your Azure service details.